walidamriou/walidamriou/README.md

 ### About me

-I am an Embedded systems Engineer and Software developer.
+I am an Embedded systems Engineer and Software developer with 3+ years of experience.
 I have a Master degree in Embedded systems and a Bachelor degree in Electronics.
 I won several local awards in software development.
 I have been an active contributor with Mozilla, Mozilla Algeria, and Google Developers Group M'sila (GDG M’sila).
+I am working for Groupe Brandt as an Embedded System Engineer.

 #### My projects
 - Medical Signal Box (Hardware/Software) [github](https://github.com/walidamriou/MedicalSignalsBox "github")
 - Tala OS (Hardware/Software)   [website](https://talaos.walidamriou.com/ "website")